CryptoManufaktur-io/vouchdirk-docker/README.md

 ethdo can back up the distributed wallet; the docker volume that holds the wallets on each dirk host could also be backed up

+## Prometheus

+By adding `prometheus.yml:ext-network.yml` you can run a Prometheus that can be scraped externally via a traefik running in a separate stack.
+Please see eth-docker.net documentation for how to set up traefik.

 ## Acknowledgements

 Huge THANK YOU to Jeff Schroeder at Jump Crypto for generously sharing his knowledge of this setup, and to Jim McDonald at attestant.io for creating these tools